-Marketing and Advertising Masters Programs
+Marketing Masters Programs

 A Masters in Advertising and Marketing program provides students with the opportunity to study the increasingly multi-media landscape in order to captivate buyers’ attention and connect them to a brand, product or service.
 Students who work towards a masters degree in marketing and advertising may graduate with real-world skills in strategic media planning, ad campaign management, digital marketing and more.